UBC-iGEM/internal-wiki-2023-24/src/index.md

 ### Why mdBook?
 This documentation format was created by the Rust Language to document their programming language and other Rust projects.

+### Why aren't we using Notion?
+An ideal platform is Notion, however, Canadian schools are not able to get free access to Notion, and our student accounts have limits that cannot accommodate our team of 20 people.
+Using [Notion](https://www.notion.so/pricing) would cost us $1920.

 ### Why are we using GitHub and Git?

 ### Is it okay if I have everything locally?